-By making advancements in agriculture science, Indigo Agriculture could improve farmland soil quality and enhance carbon sequestration as a result.
-Indigo Agriculture’s patented microscopic organism treatment is used to coat seeds so that they grow into plants which are resilient to adverse abiotic conditions and weather.
-These plants are also more resistant to pathogens and more capable at taking in water and nutrients than untreated plants.
+By making advancements in agriculture science, Indigo Agriculture could improve farmland soil quality and enhance carbon sequestration.
+Indigo Agriculture’s patented microscopic organism treatment is used to coat seeds so that they grow into plants that are resilient to adverse abiotic conditions and weather.
+These plants are also more resistant to pathogens and more capable of taking in water and nutrients than untreated plants.

 What Benefits Do Indigo’s Seed Treatments Provide?

-In all cases, these microbial treatments make plants more resistant to adverse conditions that could undermine health and growth.
-Indigo Agriculture’s microbe inoculants are naturally derived and non-GMO.
-Indigo extracts microorganisms from plants that have survived “extreme stress”, versus plants that have not.
-Microbes from resilient plants are then used to coat seedlings and impart similar advantages to future yields.
+In all cases, these microbial treatments make plants more resilient to adverse conditions that could undermine nutrient intake and growth.
+Indigo Agriculture’s microbe inoculants are naturally derived, non-GMO, and are extracted from plants that have survived “extreme stress”.
+Microbes from resilient plants are then used to coat seedlings and impart similar advantages to future crops.

 Indigo Farming Implications For Climate Change

-Once plants capture carbon dioxide from the atmosphere, they are able to move that carbon into their roots, then into microorganisms in surrounding soils.
-This carbon is transferred ever deeper into the soil, biosphere and eventually the necrosphere where it will remain stored for millennia.
-Global agriculture practices are an opportunity to remove carbon from the atmosphere and achieve a low-carbon future.
+Once plants capture carbon dioxide from the atmosphere, they can move that carbon into their roots, then into microorganisms in surrounding soils.
+This carbon is transferred ever deeper into the soil, biosphere, and eventually the necrosphere where it will remain stored for millennia.
+Agriculture can be used to remove carbon from the atmosphere and help achieve a low-carbon future.

-Implementing large scale agriculture operations that can make an appreciable difference in greenhouse gas levels on a global scale will require aggressive efforts by farmers and other agriculturalists.
+Implementing large-scale agriculture operations that can sequester considerable amounts of atmospheric carbon requires aggressive efforts by farmers and other agriculturalists.
 Indigo farming techniques – in conjunction with other regenerative ecosystem practices – could enhance global decarbonization.
 By improving the survival rates for plants, Indigo Agriculture undoubtedly improves the rate at which crops and soils absorb greenhouse gases and other nutrients.

-The way that humanity interacts with natural environments is defined by how well we use Earth’s water and land.
-If we can make more efficient use of nature’s contributions, then perhaps we can abate our environmental crisis.
-So called, ‘climate smart practices’ are a wide range of methodologies and technologies that enhance ecosystem function and support diversity of life.
+The way that humanity manages natural ecosystems is defined by how well we use Earth’s water and land.
+If we can make more efficient use of nature’s contributions, then perhaps we can mitigate the worst of climate change’s effects.
+So-called ‘climate-smart practices’ or nature-based solutions are a wide range of methodologies for enhancing ecosystem function, climate change resiliency, and support diversity of life.